 - Avoid taking calcium supplements for at least 24 hours prior to your appointment.

-- Wear comfortable clothing without zippers, buttons or any metal.
+- Wear comfortable clothing without zippers, buttons, or any kind of metal.

-- Please remove all jewelry prior to exam.
+- Please remove all jewelry prior to the exam.

-- You should not have had a barium study, radioisotope injection, oral or intravenous contrast material from a CT scan or MRI within seven days prior to your Advanced Body Composition assessment.
+- You should not have had a barium study, radioisotope injection, oral or intravenous contrast material from a CT scan, or an MRI within seven days prior to the assessment.

-Digital X-rays produce an image about 5 seconds after the exposure is made.
-With digital radiography, radiation doses are very minimal to what they were prior with film radiography.
-Because digital X-ray images are seen immediately, patients no longer have to wait until the film has been developed to see if the images are clear enough for diagnosis.
-Another advantage is that in most cases, overexposed or underexposed images can be digitally corrected which eliminates the need for the patients to repeat the exam.
+X-ray imaging is the oldest and most frequently used form of medical imaging.
+Discovered more than a century ago, x-rays produce diagnostic images of the human body on film or digitally on a computer screen in about 5 seconds.
+X-ray imaging is the fastest and easiest way for a physician to view and assess potential broken bones.
+Because digital x-ray images are seen immediately, patients no longer have to wait until the film has been developed to see if the images are clear enough for diagnosis.
+Overexposed or underexposed images can be digitally corrected which eliminates the need for the patients to repeat the exam.

-You do not need a scheduled appointment for your X-ray exam.
+You do not need a scheduled appointment for your x-ray exam and there is usually no preparation required for an x-ray.
 If an order has not been faxed to the hospital please bring it with you.
 For any questions please call 360-346-2243.

 Ultrasound uses sound waves to create moving images of soft tissues of the body.
 The images are very high quality, and let doctors see small differences in tissue.
 This is especially useful in helping solve medical problems.
-Ultrasound is painless and doesn’t need surgery.
-It’s one of the safest tools used in medicine today.
+Ultrasound is painless and is one of the safest tools used in medicine today.

 Ultrasound can create excellent images of: